Internationalisation and Global Engagement

 - Build relationships with new colleagues and prospective partners

 QPS is currently in the process of planning further activities to progress its collaboration with RIHS.
 This has included Professor Megan-Jane Johnstone, undertaking a study tour in Bhutan, where she met with officials in the Ministry of Health and presented a series of lectures to RIHS and hospital staff on advancing patient safety in resources and data poor nations.
 Following the Bhutan study tour, Professor Johnstone travelled to Thailand where she engaged in a similar forum with colleagues at Mahidol University, Bangkok.
 During her visit she presented a series of lectures to researchers and PhD students in the Faculty of Nursing on processes for advancing patient safety education and research in the ASEAN, South and South East Asian region.
 A highlight of the forum was QPS hosting the signing of a Memorandum of Understanding (MOU) between Deakin University, School of Nursing and Midwifery and RIHS.

-Front left to right: Prof Brendan Crotty (PVC Health, Deakin University), Dr Chencho Dorjee (Director, RIHS, Bhutan).
+Front left to right: Executive Dean Faculty of Health Professor Brendan Crotty, Dr Chencho Dorjee (Director, RIHS, Bhutan).
 Back Left to right: Prof Maxine Duke (Head, School of Nursing and Midwifery), Dr Neyzang Wangmo (Dean, Research and External Linkages, RIHS, Bhutan)